davidbartonau/server_stats/README.md

 You need to execute the scripts via a crontab.
 The script will then POST the data to a server you nominate.
 Presumably you could set up a php script to post data to a PostgreSQL, Mongo or CouchDB database.
 Then write a query interface for it.

 I am writing a service to POST the data to now.
-It's in early stages at the moment, so go to www.oneit-software.com.au and contact me to have a go.
-I'll work with you to smooth out features.
+I run a [software development company](http://www.oneit-software.com.au/) and I'm writing this tool to support hundreds of VMs.
+It's in early stages at the moment, but I'd love to get feedback from others to make it better, so contact me and I'll set you up an account.

 # Dependencies
 apt-get install python-yaml python-psutil python-requests